jischr/taraforboulder/content/en/endorsements/content/Quotes.md

 <br>

 Ashley Stolzmann, Boulder County Commissioner
 > Councilmember Winer is a tireless advocate for the Boulder community.
-She is a collborator, problem solver, and excellent partner.
+She is a collaborator, problem solver, and excellent partner.

 <br>